Blue Ridge PRISM Inc

 Partnership for Regional Invasive Species Management

-Blue Ridge PRISM Inc is a volunteer-driven organization dedicated to reducing the negative impact of nonnative invasive plants in the Blue Ridge area of Virginia.
+Blue Ridge PRISM Inc is a volunteer-driven organization dedicated to reducing the negative impact of invasive plants in the northern Blue Ridge Mountains of Virginia.
 Effective invasive plant control is a community and neighborhood issue because these aggressive plants know no boundaries – flowing water, birds, hikers, vehicles, and animals scat all help to spread their seeds.

 Blue Ridge PRISM Inc is a 501(c)(3) public charity.